 In contrast, 2015’s Poltergeist shows a shallow connection between Eric and Amy (Rosemarie DeWitt), and they don’t actually have any strong bond with their children.
 Eric tries to buy their affection with lavish gifts – using money they don’t have – and plays a passive role in the actual parenting.
 When young Madison is taken by the entities, the family gathers and attempts to contact her with help from Dr. Powell (Jane Adams).
 Once they finally hear her voice, their reaction is… not convincing at all.
 I mean, overall the acting in the remake is really, really weak, so it’s very hard to actually give a shit about any of the terrible characters.

 The same scene from the original shows true skill from JoBeth Williams.
 You can feel her relief, mixed with devastating horror.
 It’s beautiful.

-When it comes time to rescue their young daughter from the other side, 1982’s Poltergeist sends Joanne to cross over and save her.
-It’s a heartwarming statement on the power of a mother’s love; Joanne is a strong, capable character who would do anything for her children.
-The whole team bands together to physically hold the rope that connects Joanne to the safety of home.
+When it comes time to rescue their young daughter from the other side, 1982’s Poltergeist sends Dianne to cross over and save her.
+It’s a heartwarming statement on the power of a mother’s love; Dianne is a strong, capable character who would do anything for her children.
+The whole team bands together to physically hold the rope that connects Dianne to the safety of home.